Naakinn/Linked-list-cpp/README.md

 # Linked-list-cpp
 ## Dependencies
 - GCC Compiler
+- CMake
 ## Features
 - Adding elements to the start and to the end of the list
 - Removing first and last elements of the list
 - Indexation and negative indexation
 - Searching value in the list
+- Inserting element on an index
-- Replacing single or all values in the list
+- Replacing single value or all values in the list
 - Getting pointer to an element of the list
 - Merging lists
+- Build system(CMake)

 ## Goals
-- Build system(CMake)
+- Other C++ types support(e.g. fundamental
 - Tests
-- Other C++ fundamental types support
 ## Installation

 ###  On Unix/Linux